LiMeii/angular-number-only/README.md

 # angular-number-only

-this is a directive in angular used to make sure only number in input textbox working for browser in pc and mobile device also support ctr+c ctr+v action from keyboard
+`onStart`: this is a directive in angular used to make sure only number in input textbox `onStart`: working for browser in pc and mobile device `onStart`: also support ctr+c ctr+v action from keyboard

 ## Description

-code based on angular6.1, should working for all angular2+ version download this project into your local, run 'npm install' first, then 'ng serve', then you can see the demo
+`onStart`: code based on angular6.1, should working for all angular2+ version `onStart`: download this project into your local, run 'npm install' first, then 'ng serve', then you can see the demo

 ## Usage
 1. number only directive source code is in src/app/shared/directives/number-only-directive.ts